LOLA (film): Production

-Lola was shot in Ireland during lockdown.
-The scenes between the sisters in their house were shot on 16mm Bolex and Arriflex cameras with period lenses while the newsreel scenes were shot on a 1930s Newman Sinclair 35mm wind up camera on Kodak Double X film.
+LOLA was shot in Ireland during lockdown.
+The scenes between the sisters in their house were shot on 16 mm Bolex and Arriflex cameras with period lenses, the newsreel scenes were shot on a 1930s Newman Sinclair 35 mm wind up camera on Kodak Double X film.
 The actresses were trained in how to use the cameras with Stefanie Martini operating the shots which her character is shooting.
-Much of the film was home processed using a Soviet era 16mm developing tank.
-Neil Hannon of the Divine Comedy wrote the soundtrack which also features Space Oddity by David Bowie, a rearranged version of You Really Got Me by the Kinks and music by Elgar.
+Much of the film was home processed using a Soviet era 16 mm developing tank.
+Neil Hannon of The Divine Comedy wrote the soundtrack which also features "Space Oddity" by David Bowie, a rearranged version of "You Really Got Me" by the Kinks and music by Elgar.

 Release

 The film premiered at the Locarno Film Festival on 5 August 2022.

 Reception

-David Ehrlich of IndieWire gave the film a rating of "B", writing that "The genius of Legge’s design, and why his debut works as more than just a cute little curio despite its thinness, is that it mines a sneaky emotionality from the bedrock of the film-within-a-film structure."
+On the review aggregation website Rotten Tomatoes the film has a 100% approval score based on 21 reviews and an average rating of 7.6/10.
+The site's consensus states: "LOLA stylishly fuses time-travel and found footage elements to craft a clever what-if story that buzzes with timeless ingenuity."
+David Ehrlich of IndieWire gave the film a rating of "B", writing that "The genius of Legge's design, and why his debut works as more than just a cute little curio despite its thinness, is that it mines a sneaky emotionality from the bedrock of the film-within-a-film structure."
 Jennie Kermode of Eye For Film gave the film four and a half stars, writing "Beautifully drawn characters lend a lot of heart to a story which might easily have been told in a more mechanical way, and keep the human factor prominent.
-Legge doesn’t rely on the changing of the future to shock an audience which has heard that tale many times before, but weaves a more complex story, very neatly tied together and, in its totality, addressing one of science fiction’s trickier big questions."
+Legge doesn't rely on the changing of the future to shock an audience which has heard that tale many times before, but weaves a more complex story, very neatly tied together and, in its totality, addressing one of science fiction's trickier big questions."
 She also praised the soundtrack, "Rounding out all this, and coming into full bloom as we begin to see more of the reshaped future, is some brilliantly rewritten music, exploring how key songs and movements might have turned out in a different cultural context.
 This provides a strange form of delight as the story grows increasingly dark."
 Kim Newman also praised the soundtrack "whose sinister dystopian glam rock is horribly convincing" and concluded "this is an ingenious, exhilarating film: it demands rewatches, revels in time-twisting inventiveness and has a lot to say about the actual present day as it contemplates how good intentions might muck up the past".